 Tenders and contracts of Eur 50,000-300,000 will be presented to the CBC Regional Office Calarasi and the IA (MEI) for ex-ante approval.
-For secondary procurement below this threshold the IA will implement a system of random checks to verify that grant beneficiaries apply contracting procedures in accordance with EC rules.

 Tenders and contracts above Eur 300,000 will be presented to the IA and EC Delegation for ex-ante control.
 For secondary procurement below this threshold, the Delegation will implement a system of random checks.